jhonta77/adk-mcp/readme.md

 XWIKI_WIKI_NAME=xwiki                     # Change if your wiki uses a different ID</code></pre>
    Never commit or share these secrets.

-2. If you prefer not to rely on environment variables, you can override the constants inside , but loading them from  is safer for production deployments.
+2. If you prefer not to rely on environment variables, override the constants inside `xwiki_agent/server.py`.
+For production deployments, loading from `.env` is safer.

-3. Adjust  when you need a different tone, tool policy, or escalation strategy for the agent.
+3. Adjust `xwiki_agent/prompt.py` when you need a different tone, tool policy, or escalation strategy for the agent.

 ## 6. Running the Stack
 1. (Optional) Run the diagnosis script to validate the environment: